What if I have not passed my reassessments, what happens next?

 I submitted ECs which were accepted but I still need to retake the exams, why?

 Even though the university accepted your ECs You still have to pass all the elements of your degree.
 In this case, you are likely to be offered Delayed First Sits which are not capped and do not carry a reassessment fee.

 Things this academic year just did not go well, can I repeat the year?

 Repeating the year is a common and valid thing to do for those who have been affected by ECs during the year.
 Requests for students to repeat the year are done through submitting an EC.

-If you are thinking of repeating the year, you should check that you are entitled to extra funding from your particular funding body.
-For those who receive funding through UK Student Finance, you will ordinarily be entitled to one addition years funding on top of the length or your degree.
+You should also check that you are entitled to extra funding from your particular funding body.
+For those who receive funding through UK Student Finance, you will ordinarily be entitled to one addition years funding on top of the normal length of your degree.